TinyTapeout/tinytapeout_www/content/specs/analog/_index.md

 ## Create the repository

-Start your design from the [tt07-analog-template repository](https://github.com/TinyTapeout/tt07-analog-template).
+Start your design from the [tt08-analog-template repository](https://github.com/TinyTapeout/tt08-analog-template).
 Click on the green "Use this template" on top of the page, and select "Create a new repository".

 ## Decide on the size of your design

 Tiny Tapeout provides templates for custom GDS submissions.
 These templates include all the required pins on the metal 4 layer.
 Do not change the pin sizes or positions.
-Download one of the [analog templates](https://github.com/TinyTapeout/tt-support-tools/tree/tt07/def/analog) as a starting point for your design.
+Download one of the [analog pin templates](https://github.com/TinyTapeout/tt-support-tools/tree/tt08/def/analog) as a starting point for your design.

-The analog pins are labeled ua[0] through ua[7] (ua stands for "user analog").
-The number of pins that will actually be connected to pads depends on the number of analog pins that you defined in the "pinout" section of info.yaml and purchased.

-For example, if you purchased two analog pins, only ua[0] and ua[1] will be connected to the pads.
-The remaining pins will not be connected.
+The following templates are currently available:

+- `tt_analog_1x2.def` - 1x2 tiles, digital power supply (1.8V)
+- `tt_analog_2x2.def` - 2x2 tiles, digital power supply (1.8V)
+- `tt_analog_1x2_3v3.def` - 1x2 tiles, both 1.8V (VPWR) and 3.3V (VAPWR) power supplies
+- `tt_analog_2x2_3v3.def` - 2x2 tiles, both 1.8V (VPWR) and 3.3V (VAPWR) power supplies

 ## Edit the info.yaml file